Special Educational Needs & Disabilities

 When compared to the national average, Lincolnshire has:

-• A higher percentage of pupils with an EHC Plan.
-This percentage is rising both locally and nationally
+• A higher percentage of pupils with Education, Health and Care Plans (EHCP).
+This percentage is rising both locally and nationally.
+The number of EHCPs has grown from 8,415 in September 2024 to 9,041 in September 2025.

 Primary Need